 If these indirect and intermediate military assistance measures, coupled with simultaneous economic and political reforms, should prove insufficient or too late, would direct US military intervention in the form of combat troops be called upon by the Filipino people?
 Would such intervention be acceptable to the American people and government in this post-Vietnam era?
-Are the tremendous distinctions between Vietnam and the Philippines apparent to the US? was seen to the
+Are the tremendous distinctions between Vietnam and the Philippines apparent to the US? .....